pegasystems/pega-helm-charts/docs/upgrading-pega-deployment-zero-downtime.md

 8. Reverts the high availability cluster settings to re-enable rule creation so your development team can create and extend rule creation.

-9. Deletes the temporary data schema from your database.

 Pega software upgrades do not touch the infrastructure of your Kubernetes environment.

 ## Client-required steps